andre-motta/ase23/syllabusproposal.md

 ## Project:

 I think a draft would be interesting as a mid-point.
 We need to start working on the project on the date where the midterm is and halfway through we need to show something.
-Maybe a 2 page draft with the main points and ideas of what you want to explore together with some basic literature review.
+Maybe a 2 page draft with the main points and ideas of what you want to explore together with some basic literature review..